MetaSUB-CAMP/camp_short-read-taxonomy/README.rst

     - Note: Metaphlan and Bracken merge outputs from all samples to get aggregated relative abundances across all samples.
 To get relative abundances for a single sample, put each sample in its own ``samples.csv``.

 2. Update the relevant parameters in ``configs/parameters.yaml``.
-    * Note: For some reason, ``abspath(__file__)`` does not work to extract the directory that the Snakefile is in, so the directory containing external files and scripts needs to be manually set.

 3. Update the computational resources available to the pipeline in ``resources.yaml``.